NYCPlanning/jane-maps/example/README.md

 ## Help us out

-We need your help privding more examples.
+We need your help providing more examples.
 Pull requests with improvements to these examples and additional examples are welcomed and encouraged.